 How do you spark an eco revolution?
 The Future Food System pop-up house and restaurant has had Melbourne buzzing with game-changing flavours and genius bits of technology.

-It was a bold experiment.
+It started as a bold experiment.
 Two chefs living inside an 87-square-metre off-grid house in the middle of Melbourne’s Fed Square, not only surviving but running an intimate dining experience strictly from the food and resources produced by the house itself.
 No waste.
 No cheating.
 For six months.

-Chefs Jo Barrett and Matt Stone have now emerged from the Future Food System’s Greenhouse, which was designed by environmental activist Joost Bakker, and we’ve got questions.
+Chefs Jo Barrett and Matt Stone first moved into the Future Food System’s Greenhouse, which was designed by environmental activist Joost Bakker, in early 2021.
+But now that six months has come and gone and Bakker reports that the Future Food System is now pegged to stay put until April 2022.

-What did they learn from living inside their own sustainable foodiverse?
-Does any of it really work out here in the real world?
+What are the chefs learning from living inside their own sustainable foodiverse?
+Will any of it really work out here in the real world?

 Image credit: Earl Carter